anagha-microsoft/ncr-mlops-hol/README.md

 <hr>
 <br>

+## 5. What would a data scientist need to know and do, for MLOps?
+What is the handoff between the data scientist and a DevOps engineer?

-## 5. Related collateral
+## 6. Related collateral

 MLOps code is in a different git repo, referenced in the modules.

-## 6. Lab modules
+## 7. Lab modules

-## 7. Credits
+## 8. Credits

 Inspired by, and some of the code base from:
 1. MCW MLOps
 2. Azure MLOps samples - Pranith and other in the product team

 Thanks to:
-1. Machine learning experiment - Michael Kareev, data scientist
+1. Michael Kareev, data scientist - for the machine learning experiment
-2. Data science related guidance, testing and authoring some modules - Dr. Thomas Abraham
+2. Dr. Thomas Abraham - for the data science related guidance as it relates to this workshop, testing and authoring some modules, and being my go-to person for all things data science on Azure.